alvrogd/delta/README.md

    Library successfully loaded
 ```

-2. Secondly, you need to remeber that the last loaded library is the one from which new functions will be loaded.
+2. Secondly, you need to remember that the last loaded library is the one from which new functions will be loaded.
 Right now, `libdl_degrees.so` is the currently selected library.
 In order to select another library, you can just use the same `from` command.
 Do not worry, it will not load once again the library if it already is:

 ```
 >> from("./libdl_radians.so")